 1. The offer expires SOON

-These types of seminars are always initiated by them, not you.
-They'll send you an invitation to a "free" seminar teaching you how to build wealth through property.
+You might be invited to a 'free' seminar teaching you how to build wealth through property.

-Then they'll present an awesome opportunity to get rich – but you have to act now.
-This opportunity has a deadline and if you don't act now, you'll miss out.
+Then they'll present an awesome opportunity to get rich, but you have to act now.
+This opportunity has a deadline and if you don't act immediately, you'll miss out.

 2. They fly you to the property location